Skip to content

 Have you ever heard someone say probate is always simple or something that can easily be avoided?

 Many Indiana families have heard the term probate but are not always clear on what it actually involves.
-Misunderstandings about probate can lead to unrealistic expectations or missed opportunities to plan ahead.
-Without accurate information, families may be unprepared for the time, process, and decisions that can arise after a loved one passes away.
+Misunderstandings about probate often lead to unrealistic expectations or missed opportunities to plan ahead.
+Without accurate information, families may feel unprepared for the time, process, and decisions that can arise after a loved one passes away.

 Misconception One: Probate Always Happens Quickly